oracle-livelabs/partner-solutions/sample-livelabs-templates/create-labs/labs/7-labs-create-sprints-workflow/7-create-sprints-workflow.md

     -   title: Update the first title field with the title of your sprint.
     -   description: Add a short description of the sprint
     -   filename: Update this field with your file name
     -   Other related sprints: The manifest.json is like your book map file in SDL.
-If you want to add related sprints, update the title fields with the respective sprints tile, description and absolute paths (steps in Lab 3 Task 1) to their markdown files in the filename.
+If you want to add related sprints, update the title fields with the respective sprints tile, description and absolute paths (steps in Lab 4 Task 3) to their markdown files in the filename.
 You can add up to six related sprints and delete the existing sprints sections if you do not need them.

         ![edit manifest.json file](./images/edit-manifest-file.png " ")

 8. You can take the help of the formatting in .md file you copied earlier and edit it to develop your sprint.

-9. Make sure you develop the content considering all the security related points mentioned in Lab 3 Task 5 of the LiveLabs guide.
+9. You can refer the Lab 4 Tasks 2 to Task 10 to develop the content according to livelabs standard.
+(Optional - For helpful resources and extensions for VS Code - steps in Lab 2 Task 6).

-10. Preview your Sprint using the Live Server (Steps in Lab 3 Task 6 Option 2).
+10. Make sure you develop the content considering all the security related points mentioned in Lab 4 Task 2 of the LiveLabs guide.

-11. You can refer the Lab 3a for common markdown features for content development and Lab 3 Task 7 for helpful resources and extensions for VS Code.
+11. Preview your Sprint using the Live Server (Steps in Lab 4 Task 11).

 12. After you have completed developing your Sprint, you need to perform Self-QA of the Sprint to align with the LiveLabs standards.
 Download this [Self-QA document](https://objectstorage.us-ashburn-1.oraclecloud.com/p/O1GlvQI4x2UHQsLkB2pOEEuARBTJsjrVZ7XNOtGre_U6xvEecj5rW1lItRhKOoBq/n/id05dmgeno0f/b/partner-solutions/o/Sprints-Self-QA.docx) to perform Self QA and check your Sprint against the form, make changes to your changes to your Sprint as needed, and fill out the form.
 At this point you are in **Self-QA** status.